AustralianBioCommons/how_to_findable_citable_software/pages/07_doi.md

 ## Example

-We have included examples of WorkflowHub DOIs that provide persistent links to workflows [Satgunaseelan2022][Atasoy2023][Lott2023].
+We have included examples of WorkflowHub DOIs that provide persistent links to workflows:

+- [Satgunaseelan2022]
+- [Atasoy2023]
+- [Lott2023]

 You can find additional examples by searching Google Scholar for the core element of the WorkflowHub DOI: `10.48546/WORKFLOWHUB.WORKFLOW`.

 ## References